Dixa vs Helpshift

 Frequently Asked Questions

-Dixa is best for Contact centers needing voice and digital channels.
+Dixa is best for Ecommerce brands and contact centers needing voice plus digital channels.
 Helpshift is best for Mobile apps needing in-app customer support.
-Dixa's standout feature is Unified agent experience across voice and digital, while Helpshift offers Native in-app messaging SDK for mobile apps.
+Dixa's standout feature is Queue-less routing with Mim AI Agent for autonomous resolution, while Helpshift offers Native in-app messaging SDK for mobile apps.

 Dixa does not offer a free plan.
 Helpshift does not offer a free plan.
 Both are established platforms in the customer support space.

-Dixa pros: True omnichannel; Good voice support.
+Dixa pros: True omnichannel with native voice; Queue-less intelligent routing.
 Helpshift pros: Mobile-first; Strong SDK.
 Each platform has distinct strengths depending on your use case.

-Choose Dixa for Contact centers needing voice and digital channels.
+Choose Dixa for Ecommerce brands and contact centers needing voice plus digital channels.
 Choose Helpshift for Mobile apps needing in-app customer support.
 If you need messaging-first support with flat pricing, consider Converge as an alternative at $49/month for up to 15 agents.

 Ready to try Converge?